sokolj1/minimal-mistakes/_posts/2018-04-05-Super-Bowl-Tableau-Dashboard.md

 ---

-As a lifelong Giants fan, it was painful to watch the Philadelphia Eagles win their first championship since 1960, and their first Super Bowl victory in the history of the franchise.
+As a Giants fan, it was painful to watch the Philadelphia Eagles win their first championship since 1960, and their first Super Bowl victory in the history of the franchise.
 Gone are the days of using the default end all argument with the hypothetical question “How many Super Bowl rings do the Eagles have?”
 The idea is anathema to any Giants fan and football fans that has a disdain for the birdgang (Cowboys, Redskins, Patriots, etc).